EddieHubCommunity/BioDrop/docs/contributing/CONTRIBUTING.md

 ## Run automated tests

-After making changes make sure that tests passes
+After making changes make sure that the tests pass

 **1.** Start the LinkFree application by typing this command: